 Leadville is the nearest town being roughly 12 miles away.
 Weather changes frequently in the afternoons and the summit is above treeline making the dangers of thunderstorms risky.
 Keep a close eye on the weather and always be prepared to turn around at any given moment.

 There are the primary routes up Mount Elbert, a North and South trails, as well as a couple others.

-There are four different routes for Mt.
+There are five different routes for Mt.
 Elbert with one being snow-only.
-Both the Northeast Ridge and East Ridge are Class 1, Southeast Ridge a Class 2, and the snow-only route of Box Creek Couloirs at a difficult Class 2.
+Both the Nort Mt Elbert Trail and South Mt Elbert Trail are Class 1, Southeast Ridge a Class 2, Black Cloud Trail, and the snow-only route of Box Creek Couloirs at a difficult Class 2.

-East Ridge is around 10.5 miles roundtrip if parking at the end of the 4WD road, and 14.5 miles roundtrip if parking at the paved trailhead.
+South Elbert Trail is around 11.5 miles roundtrip if parking at the end of the 4WD road, and 14.5 miles roundtrip if parking at the paved trailhead.
 To get there, drive south on U.S. 24 from Leadville and turn right at Colorado 82 (Independence Pass).
 At the 24 Road take a right and a little over a mile up the hill is a paved parking lot on the left.

 Those with 2WD vehicles should park here and follow the 4WD dirt road up to the official East Ridge trailhead.
 If in a 4WD, continue beyond the paved parking lot until reaching Forest Service Road 125.1B taking a left.
 There are multiple parking spots throughout the area until reaching the 4WD trailhead nearly 2 miles up.

 The second of two standard routes, South Elbert Trail and its 4800 ft gain is mostly used as the main winter tail over its North counterpart, but both can be used year-round.